 This does mean that we need a process for how to handle allegations.
 The Bible is clear on this.
 When someone has an accusation to bring, there should be at least two witnesses.
 Note, that this requirement is in fact for any accusation but it is re-emphasised by Paul when talking about accusations about an elder.

 Now, in some cases, it will not be as simple as to have a second witness.
 If the accusation for example is about abusive behaviour then the only witness may well be the victim.
 I think though that there are other forms of “evidence” that can act as second witnesses in a situation.
 For example, there may be details about the circumstances that corroborate things.
 At other times we need to be aware of how character history both in terms of accused and accuser provide corroborating evidence.

-Whilst there may be occasions where a legalistic perspective may see only one witness when there appear to be multiple witnesses when in fact there is only one – the accuser.
+Whilst there may be occasions where a legalistic perspective may see only one witness when there is more than one, there may also appear to be multiple witnesses when in fact there is only one – the accuser.
 This is where rather than having people come forward independently, there is a sense that the witnesses are being co-ordinated.

 The accusation should be properly investigated.
 If it is a criminal matter it should be referred to the police.
 It should not simply be dismissed and nor should the person accused be merely allowed to deny the allegations.
 We should treat them seriously.
 If the accusations are proved true then the person should be warned -and that should be public.
 There may also be a need for further action such as church discipline and certain matters will require people to stand down from leadership.